CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 2. From the left side pane of **Microsoft Defender for Cloud**, select **Recommendations** under **General**.

-4. From the filtered recommendations list, select **Secure transfer to storage accounts should be enabled**.
+4. Select the **Secure transfer to storage accounts should be enabled** under **Encrypt data in transit** section.
+You can search it using the search box.

    > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up-to 24 hours for all the recommendations to show up.
 It is possible that during the lab time this may not show up – which is the case sometimes.
 You can note down this step number then continue to the next exercise and verify this later.